ludei/app-wear-demo/README.md

 Now it's easy to get your html5 apps running in android wearables thanks to Ludei.
 Please follow the next steps:

 1. Log into the [dev portal](https://cloud.ludei.com/cloud/).
 2. Create or select your project to compile for android wear.
+Select **Landscape Left** as Orientation.
 3. Click on **compile project**.
 4. Upload the zip with this demo (zip created with index.html file, Lib and static folders).
 5. Select **Android wear**.